sashabjorkman/vimxl/README.md

 ![a teaser image of VimXL](teaser.png "LiteXL in action")

-Vim plugin for [Lite XL](https://lite-xl.com/), that hopefully doesn't suck this time!
+A faithful Vim plugin for [Lite XL](https://lite-xl.com/), that doesn't suck!

 ## 🚀 Installation
 Just do